 Sample courses for the BFA program include Animation Studio, 3D Modeling and Animation, 3D Game Art and Engines, Digital Cinema Studio, Typography in Motion, Comics and Sequential Art, Video Production, and Graphic Design.
 The program prepares students to enter the industry immediately or to enroll in an MFA program.

-The School of Art and Design’s MFA in Design is a cross-disciplinary program that consists of study in the areas of Entertainment Design, Studio Art, Game Design, Interactive Media, Graphic Design, and more.
-Courses for the program are delivered through a variety of methods including on-site courses, online, evening, weekend and intensive summer courses.
+The School of Art and Design’s MFA in Design is a cross-disciplinary program that consists of study in the areas of Animation, Digital Cinema, Game Design, Interactive Media, Graphic Design, and more.
+Courses for the program are delivered through a variety of methods including on-site, online, evening, weekend and intensive summer.
 Graduates of the program will be prepared to pursue roles in the academic community and as design professionals and leaders.